 - avoid beer

-Our recipes take these alcohol restrictions into account as well.
+Keep in mind that you should avoid alcohol altogether unless your doctor says otherwise.
+Gout-friendly recipes take these alcohol restrictions into account as well.

-There is debate as to sugar’s effect on uric acid levels in the body.
-However, what is known is that sugar and sweets are higher in calories and linked to obesity, a known risk factor for gout.
-Though they are tempting, sweets are better left untouched.
-Make room instead for healthier, gout-friendly foods like plant-based proteins, and low-fat dairy products.
+High intake of fructose and sugary foods may have an effect on uric acid levels in the body.
+One reason is sugar and sweets are higher in calories and linked to obesity, a known risk factor for gout.

 - white bread

 - pasta, except for whole grain

 All gout-friendly recipes either have no refined carbs or only include them in very small amounts.

 A low-purine diet can help lower uric acid levels and work to prevent symptoms of gout.